50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 If you're into high-scale Zillow web scraping, you may want to use tools like Selenium, Playwright, and Zillow API to extract real estate data efficiently.

 Zillow uses URL parameters for page numbers.
-So, to scrape Zillow across several pages, you just change the p= value.
+So, to conduct web scraping across several pages, you just change the p= value.
 However, Zillow uses dynamic content rendering and has anti-bot protections in place to prevent data scraping.

 The following code may work on static HTML versions, but for full access to real estate data, you should consider tools like Selenium.
 Here's how it works: